-Mount Rose is about 10 miles from Reno, which is the largest city in northern Nevada.
+Mount Rose is about 10 miles from Reno, the largest city in northern Nevada.

-Just south of Reno, the Mount Rose Scenic Byway (State Route 431) climbs the highest mountain pass (8,911 feet) in Nevada that is open year-round.
-As it crests the mountain, visitors will often see skiers in the winter or bicyclists in the summer exploring the forested terrain.
+Just south of Reno, the Mount Rose Scenic Byway (Nevada state Route 431) climbs the highest mountain pass (8,911 feet) in Nevada that is open year-round.
+As it crests the mountain, visitors often will see skiers in the winter or bicyclists in the summer exploring the forested terrain.

 On the Lake Tahoe side of the pass is Tahoe Meadows, a wide-open area popular with hikers accessing the 150-mile Tahoe Rim Trail that circles Lake Tahoe.
 The Mount Rose Scenic Byway drops into Tahoe Basin to complete the 25-mile route.

 Pyramid Lake is in northern Nevada, about a half-hour’s drive from Reno.
 It is one of the last remnants of an ancient sea that covered most of Nevada.
 The lake’s salt content still is higher than a freshwater lake.

 ;The 37-mile Pyramid Lake Scenic Byway stands out as a “first,” “biggest” and “only.”
 It was one of the first 15 byways in the United States to receive the distinction as a national scenic byway.
 It is the only byway in the country entirely within a tribal reservation, that of the Pyramid Lake Paiute Indian Tribe.

 One of the largest desert lakes in the nation, Pyramid Lake has Anaho Island, a national wildlife refuge that is home to the largest colony of American white pelicans in the country.

 4. Las Vegas Scenic Byway and All-American Road